sourcegraph/about/company/values.md

 Decisions and ownership are delegated to the people closest to the problem.

-Sourcegraph is a vessel and a playground for our team to do it's best work.
+Sourcegraph is a vessel and a playground for our team to do its best work.